j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 {% endhighlight %}

-Now, after the last corridor, the flag is to written to the last writable door.
+Now, after the last corridor, the flag is written to the last writable door.
 Then the code allocates a page to receive our shellcode right after a part that clears all "useful" registers of the program, except for `RDI`.
 This `clear_registers` were found in `.data` and renamed properly.